Future of Search, SEO, Jagger & Google Analytics

 4) Google will have the right to use these stats to develop new technologies.

 5) What’s the next logical step?
-Google will use these statistics to help determine its rankings, of course!
+Of course, Google will use these statistics to help determine its rankings!

 “Google’s “democratic” vision of the Web will never be achieved by manipulating algorithm criteria based on content.
 It will only be achieved by factoring in what is important to people, and people will always remain the best judge of what that is.
 The true challenge for search engines in the future is how to incorporate web searcher input and preferences into their ranking algorithms.”